Blunde1/StatsTemplates/README.md

 # StatsTemplates
-Various tempaltes and snippets relevant to statistics
+Various templates and snippets relevant to statistics